prudhvir3ddy/awesome-working/README.md

 - There's nothing like over-communication.
 Keep sharing with the team what you are working on instead of working in silence

+- Do not plan for full time, always plan only for 70% of the time and keep the remaining for your learning to solve company specific problems

 ## Cross team collaboration